mmu-webdesign/Level4-web-term-1/CSS/css02/10-box-model.md

     + Work out the revised `height` and `width` by adding the padding and borders.

-- Save `exercise-10a.html` and refreshing it in the browser to see change.
+- Save `exercise-10a.html` and refresh it in the browser to see change.

 - It should look like this if correct: